Aguateca: Theatre

 The Main Plaza of Aguateca contained numerous stone monuments and provided an adequate environment for theatrical performances.
 Theatrical performances not only communicate pre-existing ideas but also define political reality as it is experienced by participants.
 Theatrical events constitute a critical process of integration and conflict and have particularly significant effects on the maintenance and transformation of societies.
 The performances of rulers, which is depicted on stone monuments, involved a large audience.
 This makes the Main Plaza at Aguateca highly significant because its use as a theatrical space was a primary concern in the design of the city.
 These events gave physical reality to the community and counteracted the tendencies of non-elite populations to move away from the center of the city.
 The elite may have taken advantage of these performances to advance their political agendas, but they were at the same time under constant evaluation by viewers.
 Theatrical events set the stage for creation and imposition of power relations and associated ideologies, as well as resistance to and subversion of them.

+Tools

+In order to be able to produce the goods and materials that they did, the community of Aguateca had to create the tools they used for production.
+Some of these tools included manos and metates, tools utilized for grinding, with manos typically being used for the preparation of corn, and metates being used to grind other materials down into smaller quantities.
+Some animal products were also used as tools, such as the bones of deer assisted in the manufacturing of lithic tools and burnishing.
+The people of Aguateca were able to create these tools that they used to create many other of the artifacts found at the archaeological site, and provide answers as to how the production of materials and goods was organized and carried out in their society.